-3DE TOE may provide more information [121].
-The consequences of MR on the heart are assessed using echocardiography by measuring LA volume, LV size and EF, systolic pulmonary arterial pressure, and RV function.
+3DE TOE may provide more information.121 The consequences of MR on the heart are assessed using echocardiography by measuring LA volume, LV size and EF, systolic pulmonary arterial pressure, and RV function.

-- Determination of functional capacity, assessed by cardiopulmonary exercise testing, may aid the assessment [122].
-In experienced hands, exercise echocardiography is useful to quantify exercise-induced changes in MR, in systolic pulmonary artery pressure, and in LV function [21, 123, 124].
-New tools, such as cardiopulmonary exercise testing, global longitudinal strain (measured by the speckle tracking method), and exercise-induced changes in LV volumes, EF and global strain may predict postoperative LV dysfunction [124]. - Neurohormonal activation in MR has been evaluated, with several studies suggesting the value of elevated BNP levels and a change in BNP as predictors of outcome.
-A cut-off BNP value ≥105 pg/ml determined in a derivation cohort was prospectively validated in a separate cohort and helped to identify asymptomatic patients at higher risk of developing HF, LV dysfunction or death on mid-term follow-up [125].
-Low-plasma BNP has a high negative predictive value and may be helpful for the follow-up of asymptomatic patients [126]. - 6.1.2 Natural history.
-Acute MR is poorly tolerated and carries a poor prognosis in the absence of intervention.
-In patients with chordal rupture, the clinical condition may stabilize after an initial symptomatic period.
-However, left unoperated, it carries a poor spontaneous prognosis owing to subsequent development of pulmonary hypertension.
+- Determination of functional capacity, assessed by cardiopul-monary exercise testing, may aid the assessment.122 In experienced hands, exercise echocardiography is useful to quantify exercise-induced changes in MR, in systolic pulmonary artery pressure, and in LV function.^{21,123,124} New tools, such as cardio-pulmonary exercise testing, global longitudinal strain (measured by the speckle tracking method), and exercise-induced changes in LV volumes, EF and global strain may predict postoperative LV dysfunction.124 - Neurohormonal activation in MR has been evaluated, with several studies suggesting the value of elevated BNP levels and a change in BNP as predictors of outcome.
+A cut-off BNP value ≥105 pg/ml determined in a derivation cohort was prospectively validated in a separate cohort and helped to identify asymptomatic patients at higher risk of developing HF, LV dysfunction or death on mid-term follow-up.
+Low-plasma BNP has a high negative predictive value and may be helpful for the follow-up of asymptomatic patients.
+Low-plasma BNP has a high negative predictive value and may be helpful for the follow-up of asymptomatic patients.